mne-tools/mne-cpp/doc/gh-pages/pages/development/ftbufferplugin.md

 These steps assume you already have MNE-Scan.
 If not please start [here](https://mne-cpp.github.io/pages/started/started.html).

+Currently the plugin only works on **Linux** due to incompatibilities with the FieldTrip buffer source code on other platforms.

 1. Download FieldTrip Buffer source code:

    You can get the source code either from their [website](http://www.fieldtriptoolbox.org/download/) or their [github page](https://github.com/fieldtrip/fieldtrip).
 The website download gives you the option to download only the buffer source code.
 The github repository has the buffer source code located under `realtime/src/buffer`.